lsst/dp1_lsst_io/docs/tutorials/portal/102/portal-102-4.rst

 Check the box to the left of the "Spatial" section (uncheck the other two if checked), and click on the "Multi-object" button.

 **4. Upload a table to the Portal.**
-Download the file to your computer using the `link to file in GitHub containing the catalog <https://github.com/lsst/dp1_lsst_io/tree/main/docs/tutorials/portal/102/>`_.
+Download the file with an example user table to your computer using the `link to file in GitHub containing the catalog <https://github.com/lsst/dp1_lsst_io/tree/main/docs/tutorials/portal/102/>`_.
 Click on "upload file".

 **5. Load table.**
 After uploading, the pop-up window will show a list of the columns it found, named according to the header.
 Make sure that the ra and dec columns in the file are labeled "ra" and "dec" and are displayed in the list.
 Click the "Load Table" button.